Why I'm building Skin in the Game

 And somewhere along the way I started noticing the gap.

 Skin in the Game is that something.
 A space for the conversation that actually matters can happen.
 About ambition and identity.
-About what it really takes to build a life you’re proud of without losing yourself in the process.
+About what it really takes to build a life you’re proud of for the people you love, without losing yourself in the process.

 If you’re a man building something a business, a life, a family, a vision - and you’ve ever felt like you were carrying it alone, this is for you.